Farm to You

 4-H volunteers, FFA members, community members, college students, nursing students,

 PTA volunteers and Oklahoma Home and Community Education volunteers

-Farm to You is an interactive, walk-through adventure that meets numerous educational requirements.
+Both our traditional and virtual Farm to You are an interactive, walk-through adventure that meets numerous educational requirements.

 Farm to You Learning Objectives: